aliasfoxkde/scratch-optimizer/README.md

 - [ ] Would it be useful to convert sprites to referenced sprite sheets?

 ## Bug
-- [ ] Remove instances in project.json where either images or sound do not exist.

 ## Usage
 - `npm install`